rm-rf-etc/easyioc/README.md

 can `require()` them, you can pass them by name as a string to add(), and it will require them.
-You can also name your module, so if your file is called "framework_views_module", you can do `.add('views', 'framework_views_module')`, and now your module will be available to all other modules of yours, which have "views" in the arguments list.
+You can also name your module, so if your file is called "framework_views_module", you can do `.add('views', 'framework_views_module')`, and now your module will be available to all other modules which require a "views" parameter in the arguments list.
 Like this:
 ```js
 module.exports = function(views, controllers, router) {
     //...